 Nonetheless, these magnetic drifts exhibit a temperature dependence.
 As a result of their elevated temperatures, the drifts of fast ions exceed those of thermal ions, allowing them to resonate with the linear frequencies of underlying modes at more favourable locations in phase space, thus leading to substantial energy redistribution.
 Not all fast ions can efficiently resonate with the background ion-scale instabilities.
-In particular, it is essential that the diagonal heat flux contribution of the fast ions overcomes the off-diagonal terms^{49,50}.
+In particular, it is essential that the diagonal heat flux contribution of the fast ions overcomes the off-diagonal terms^{50,51}.
 By simplifying the distribution function of these fast ions to an equivalent Maxwellian distribution for ease of analysis, this constraint dictates that fast ions must exhibit sharply peaked temperature profiles alongside relatively flat density profiles.
-When this criterion is fulfilled, a fraction of these fast ions (those with energies below $3/2v{th,f}^2$) populate regions in phase space wherein they can extract energy from the underlying instabilities, thereby weakening the linear drive.
+When this criterion is fulfilled, a fraction of these fast ions (those with energies below $3/2v{th,f}^2$) populate regions in phase space where they can extract energy from the underlying instabilities, thereby weakening the linear drive.

-To enhance this stabilizing mechanism, it is essential to adjust the resonant layers by controlling the fast-ion temperature to align with these regions in phase space, thereby amplifying this advantageous contribution.
+To enhance this stabilizing mechanism, it is essential to adjust the resonant layers by controlling the fast ion temperature to align with these regions in phase space, thereby amplifying this advantageous contribution.
 When this resonant interaction extends across a wide spectrum of wave numbers, it impacts the turbulent fluxes of each species as well.
-In a realistic scenario, this resonance effect can
+In a realistic scenario, this resonance effect can be optimized to create closely spaced layers where fast ions play a significant role in both stabilizing and destabilizing ion-scale microturbulence.
+This optimization generates highly localized, poloidally symmetric radial electric fields that effectively decorrelate turbulence eddies in close proximity, leading to the complete disruption of radially elongated turbulence eddies within the poloidal cross-section.

-Fig. 2| Interplay between wave-particle resonant interactions and ion-scale plasma instabilities.
-The overall effect of this resonant interaction depends on the phase-space characteristics of the fast ions and the localization of the resonance between the fast ion magnetic drift frequency (ω{df}) and the linear ion-scale instabilities (ω{trG}).
-The dashed curve highlights a scenario wherein this wave-particle interaction induces destabilization by matching the resonance condition within the destabilizing region of phase space at $E > 3/2v{th,f}^2$, where $v{th,f}$ is the 'thermal' velocity of fast ions, $v{th,f} = \sqrt{2T_f/m_f}$.
+Fig. 2.
+Interplay between wave-particle resonant interactions and ion-scale plasma instabilities.
+The overall effect of this resonant interaction depends upon the phase-space characteristics of the fast ions and the localization of the resonance between the fast ion magnetic drift frequency ($\omega{\rm df}$) and the linear ion-scale instabilities ($\omega{\rm ITG}$).
+The dashed line highlights a scenario where this wave-particle interaction induces destabilization by matching the resonance condition within the destabilizing region of phase space at $E > 3/2v{\rm th,f}^2$, where $v{\rm th,f}$ is the "thermal" velocity of fast ions, $v{th,f} = \sqrt{2T_f/m_f}$.